Yan-Oliveira/doc-fao/content/ticket-workflow/admin/ticket-settings/ticket-workflows.rst

 1. Click on a ticket workflow template in the list of ticket workflow templates.

 .. figure:: images/ticket-workflow-template-details.png
-   :alt: Ticket Workflow Details Screen
+   :alt: Ticket Workflow Template Details Screen

-   Ticket Workflow Details Screen
+   Ticket Workflow Template Details Screen

 To edit a ticket workflow template: